N.O.R.E.: 2001–2007: Name change and reggaeton era

-Noreaga continued to pursue his career as a solo artist.
-He officially changed his stage name to N.O.R.E., and after some delays, his third solo studio album God's Favorite, was released in 2002.
-The album peaked at #3 on the Billboard 200 and was later certified platinum.
-It contained the major hit Nothin'" (produced by The Neptunes), which reached #10 on the Billboard Hot 100.
+Noreaga continued his career as a solo artist.
+He officially changed his stage name to N.O.R.E. in the late 1990s, and after some delays, his third solo studio album God's Favorite, was released in 2002.
+The album peaked at No. 3 on the Billboard 200.
+It contained the major hit "Nothin'" (produced by The Neptunes), which reached No. 10 on the Billboard Hot 100.
 It became N.O.R.E.'s highest-charting hit.

 Following God's Favorite, N.O.R.E. changed his musical focus.
 He began recording Spanish-language songs to reflect his Puerto Rican background and made reggaeton music, rather than traditional hip hop.
-The reggaeton single "Oye Mi Canto", was released in 2004 and became a major hit, peaking at #12 on the Billboard Hot 100.
+The reggaeton single "Oye Mi Canto", was released in 2004 and became a major hit, peaking at No. 12 on the Billboard Hot 100.
 The song was originally supposed to be a single from an upcoming album titled 1 Fan a Day, but the album was never released.
 Instead, N.O.R.E. released a reggaeton/hip hop album in 2006, titled N.O.R.E. y la Familia...Ya Tú Sabe, which included the lead singles "Oye Mi Canto" and "Mas Maiz".
 The album, released under Jay-Z's Roc-La-Familia, has both English and Spanish language tracks.
-It did not chart nearly as well as any of N.O.R.E.'s previous solo albums, as it only reached #82 on the Billboard 200.
-He also is a playable character in Def Jam Vendetta and Def Jam Fight for New York.
+It did not chart nearly as well as any of N.O.R.E.'s previous solo albums, as it only reached No. 82 on the Billboard 200.